0xVR/DroneAI-Vision-Navigator/README.md

 A barebones decision making plugin has been included in the `plugins/` directory.
 This file may be edited to add decision-making functionality to the drone, based on the image classification.

 The model is a pretrained ResNet 18, so it's based on the ImageNet categories, which can be found [here](https://files.fast.ai/models/imagenet_class_index.json)

+Once ready, run the ROS nodes and update dependencies in your existing `package.xml` and `CMakeLists.txt`.